WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 The transport layer needs to be able to set the DSCP values in transmitting packets as specified by the control layer.

 The transport MAY provide a compression mode to remove the redundancy of the non-encrypted portion of the media messages such as GlobalEncodingID.
-For example, a GlobalEncodingID could be mapped to a QUIC channel and then it might could be removed before sending the message and added back on the receiving side.
+For example, a GlobalEncodingID could be mapped to a QUIC channel and then it could be removed before sending the message and added back on the receiving side.

 The transport need to be able to ensure that it has a very small chance of being confused with the STUN traffic it will be multiplexed with.